-Wooden frame which formerly contained a group photograph of the managers and employees of Simpson's Gloves Pty Ltd, Christmas 1932.
-Simpson's Gloves Pty Ltd was formed in 1924 and pro ...
+Wooden frame containing a group photograph of the managers and employees of Simpson's Gloves Pty Ltd, Christmas 1932.
+Simpson's Gloves Pty Ltd was formed in 1924 and produced leather ...

-Set of four black and white photographs in a wooden frame.
-The images depict the exterior and interior of the factory and showrooms of Simpson's Gloves Pty Ltd, Collingwood, circa 1928. ...
+Set of four black and white photographs formerly in a wooden frame.
+The images depict the exterior and interior of the factory and showrooms of Simpson's Gloves Pty Ltd, Collingwood, ci ...

 No Image Available